Some public schools in Maryland open for kids who need it most

 Montgomery County, with the state’s largest school system, inched toward in-person learning Friday, giving its labor unions a required 45-day notice.
 Officials said the notice did not mean in-person learning would begin in 45 days, but rather that it would open the way for bargaining and planning for an eventual return.

-Montgomery had previously raised the idea of opening to small groups of students in special education and English language learners if health conditions allowed.
+Montgomery had previously raised the idea of opening to small groups of students in special education and English-language learners if health conditions allowed.

 For some families, getting children with special needs back into schools can’t come soon enough.